Softpanorama

 15. Old News

-If you really are risk averse, why not just save your 401K into stable value fund, you still get your tax relief, it’s worth it just for that.
+If you really are risk averse, you can use combination of 100-your age splitting stable value and TIPS.
+You still get your tax relief, it’s worth it just for that.
 Plus you get you company contribution (say, 4% of salary) which can be counted as a return on investment too.
+And you are partially protected from currency risk which is probably the gravest risk of all.

 Nine of 10 American workers are losing sleep over financial worries, according to a survey released Monday by a company that helps workers deal with wellness issues.